Best 25+ annotation and markup tools in 2021

 Drawboard Screenshot

-Drawboard is PDF markup software that boasts a wide range of markup tools, including the ability to write with digital ink.
+Drawboard is PDF markup software that boasts a wide range of markup tools, including a drawing tool, and ability to write with digital ink.

 But this PDF tool is only available for Windows 10 users, which limits its scope and makes it such a specialized text tool that your external stakeholders may have trouble accessing it.
 So these limitations of Drawboard could affect your ability to accurately collect feedback for your PDF documents.